Culture Commissioning Equalities, Consultation & Engagement

 Consultation is a key strand running through all of our work we undertake as a Service.
 We have formally consulted on a variety of incentives over the past few years including; Heritage, Public Art and Creative Futures III Strategies, the future of the Mobile Arts Unit and Connecting Communities Year 2 proposals.
 For the strategies we develop, we have advisory steering groups to help give some genuine guidance along the process.

 These consultations are followed up with a communication plan to ensure they are reaching as far afield as possible.
 We sometimes host targeted consultation events around specific areas of work.
 An example of this, was for the introduction of the Public Arts Strategy, where interested parties were invited to Eastside Projects in Digbeth Birmingham in December 2014 to discuss on a more open 1-2-1 way about the development of the strategy.
-This is included in the spreadsheet list attached below.
-As a result of this partnership approach, the Strategy is in the final stages of being approved and Birmingham can boast an extensive and rounded set of principles around Public Arts.
+The Strategy was approved and Birmingham can now boast an extensive and rounded set of principles around Public Arts.

-Please see the attachment below to view a full list of the Service’s consultations over the past two years:
+Please see the attachment below to view a list of the Service’s consultations during October 2013 - June 2015:

 Culture Commissioning Team List of Consultations